Why is this Canada goose at Lake Renwick flying upside down?

 How about a Canada goose flying upside down?
-Well, that's not your common, everyday occurrence, but it did play out this week at Lake Renwick Preserve in Plainfield.
+Well, that's not your common, everyday occurrence, but it did play out at Lake Renwick Preserve in Plainfield.

 At a quick glance, it appears nothing is out of the ordinary with the goose in the middle of the trio.
 A closer look shows it is indeed flying with its body upside down, while its head remains upright.